 If you want to have more control over the whole process, consider a semi-automatic espresso machine like one of these.
 These give you more control over the whole latte-making process.
 However, some say they provide much less convenience.
-You’ll need to ramp up your game if you want to get a good cup of coffee out of a semi-automatic brewer (example, you’ll have to know how to use a steaming wand)
+You’ll need to ramp up your game if you want to get a good cup of coffee out of a semi-automatic brewer.
+For example, you’ll have to know how to use a frother or a steam wand.

 An automatic machine does most of the work for you, but some manual intervention is still required.
 A super automatic takes over the entire process, from bean to cup.
 It’s like having a coffee shop in your kitchen.

 Super-automatics are also technically more stable in delivering the same quality latte each and every time, as there is little to no human intervention.
-It’s worth noting that most of the best latte machines, whether manual or some flavor of automatic, are essentially single-serve machines, due to the nature of the drink.
+It’s worth noting that most latte machines, whether manual or some flavour of automatic, are essentially single-serve machines, due to the nature of the drink.
 (2)

 As the temperature of milk rises, lactose becomes more soluble.
 As it does, its sweetness is more noticeable…It’s not that the milk is actually sweeter, but as it heats up its perceived sweetness increases.

 Remember, while these are generally espresso machines, this is not an espresso machine review list.
-So while they are all good espresso machines, we will be focusing on the details that make them the best latte machines.
+So while they are all good espresso makers, we will be focusing on the details that make them the amazing latte makers.

 Best suited for: Beginners and baristas-in-training… or anyone who just wants a user-friendly, affordable way to get a cheap latte on demand!